When it first hit, the pandemic was a curse.

 That’s a lot of missed information.

-That said, here are six things to ensure your online meetings and webinars are inclusive.
+That said, here are nine things to ensure your online meetings and webinars are inclusive.

 Granted, some want to eliminate distractions during a presentation.
 An active conversation in the chatbox can do that.
 That’s why it’s important for a video platform to offer different chatbox features.
 Some allow you to turn off chat notifications to prevent distractions.